Home Care vs Home Health: What's the Difference in SW Fort Worth/Burleson TX

 - Both can be provided simultaneously — a patient can receive skilled nursing visits from an RN while also having a home care aide present for personal care during daytime hours

-This last point is critical for families managing complex situations.
-A patient in Joshua Farms recovering from a stroke may receive three skilled nursing visits per week covered by Medicare, and also have a non-medical caregiver present 40 hours per week paid through long-term care insurance.
-Both services run concurrently under a coordinated care plan.
+This last point matters enormously for families managing complex situations.
+A patient in Joshua Farms recovering from a stroke may receive three skilled nursing visits per week covered by Medicare, while also having a non-medical caregiver present 40 hours per week paid through long-term care insurance.
+Both services run concurrently under a coordinated care plan overseen by a Registered Nurse Director of Nursing.

 Key Differences Between Home Care and Home Health Care